anggaIpomz/data_pipeline/README.md

 3. Check the log_file.txt for the progress of each step.

-4. The transformed data will be saved to transformed_data.csv.
+4. The transformed data will be saved to sqlite database.